-Uses in the waste-related category consist of the following land uses in Table 21-5.1.
+Storing, processing, or selling waste.
+Uses in the waste-related category consist of the following subcategories in Table 21-5.1:

 - (a) Salvage, scrap, or junk storage and processing. - (1) Defined: A facility for the storage, sale, dismantling, or other processing of used or waste materials that are not intended for reuse in their original forms.
-Includes but is not limited to automotive wrecking yards, junkyards, and salvage yards. - (2) Standards: - (A) All structures and activities must be set back a minimum of 1,500 feet from any adjoining zoning lot in the country, residential, apartment, apartment mixed use, or resort zoning district. - (B) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the setback requirement may be reduced; provided that under no circumstances may the distance be less than 500 feet. - (b) Waste disposal and processing. - (1) Defined: A facility for disposing and processing solid waste.
-Includes but is not limited to refuse dumps, sanitary landfills, incinerators, and resource recovery plants. - (2) Standards: No person, including the State or the city, may construct, modify, or expand a waste or disposal facility, including a municipal solid waste landfill unit, any component of a municipal solid waste landfill unit, a construction and demolition landfill unit, or any component of a construction and demolition landfill unit unless all of the following standards are satisfied: - (A) A minimum 0.5-mile buffer zone is required around the waste or disposal facility from the boundary of any zoning lot used for residential, school, or hospital purposes; - (B) This subsection does not apply to the continued operation of an existing waste or disposal facility that is properly permitted; provided that the continued operation does not require vertical or horizontal physical expansion of the facility requiring additional permit review and modification; and
+Includes but is not limited to automotive wrecking yards, junkyards, and salvage yards. - (2) Standards: - (A) All structures and activities must be set back a minimum of 1,500 feet from any adjoining zoning lot in the country, residential, apartment, apartment mixed use, or resort zoning district. - (B) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the setback requirement may be reduced; provided that under no circumstances may the distance be less than 500 feet. - (b) Waste disposal and processing.

-(C) This subsection does not apply to any individual, State-certified, nonindustrial redemption center.
+- (1) Defined: A facility for disposing and processing solid waste.
+Includes but is not limited to refuse dumps, sanitary landfills, incinerators, and resource recovery plants. - (2) Standards: No person, including the State or the city, may construct, modify, or expand a waste or disposal facility, including a municipal solid waste landfill unit, any component of a municipal solid waste landfill unit, a construction and demolition landfill unit, or any component of a construction and demolition landfill unit unless all of the following standards are satisfied: - (A) A minimum 0.5-mile buffer zone is required around the waste or disposal facility from the boundary of any zoning lot used for residential, school, or hospital purposes; - (B) This subsection does not apply to the continued operation of an existing waste or disposal facility that is properly permitted; provided that the continued operation does not require vertical or horizontal physical expansion of the facility requiring additional permit review and modification; and - (C) This subsection does not apply to any individual, State-certified, nonindustrial redemption center.

 Sec.
-21-5.80-9 Accessory industrial.
+21-5.80-9 Accessory industrial uses.

-Uses in the accessory industrial category consist of the following land uses in Table 21-5.1.
+Uses accessory to a permitted industrial use on the same zoning lot.
+Uses in the accessory industrial category consist of the following subcategories in Table 21-5.1: